flolilo/media-copytool/README.md

 ### FEATURES:
 #### Basic explanation:
 * First things first: It has a GUI. ;-)
 * ...But you can also do everything from the PowerShell - See "PARAMETERS".
-Comes in handy if you can't install .NET Framework (so it should work on PS 6, even on Linux*/OSX*! [ * ...
-Not tested yet, though.
-Possibly the paths could be a problem, xcopy most certainly will be a problem...in good time, I will check ;-) ])
+Comes in handy if you can't install .NET Framework.
 * User-Decision of file-formats to search for in the input-path (and all of its subfolders) - some are pre-specified, but you can also manually add formats (see "PARAMETERS", -CustomFormatsEnable & -CustomFormats)
 * User-Decision of Subfolder-Style (None vs. some date-formatted styles, see  "PARAMETERS", -OutputSubfolderStyle))
 * Ability to "remember" already (successfully) copied files by maintaining a JSON-Sheet, thus preventing duplicates